Lockdown latest – a summaryBack to top

 Yes, but there may be a longer wait than usual due to a higher number of calls at this time and potential sickness and self-isolation amongst our staff.

 So, please be patient and we will do our best to assist as soon as possible.
-You could help us manage this by using our contact us page to find the information you need or by signing up to My Riverside.
+You could help us manage this by signing up to My Riverside, which enables you to view your rent account, pay your rent and book your repairs online.
+Alternatively, you can get in touch by using our contact us page to find the information you need.

 I’m a member of Riverside Customer Voice and iCommunity.
 Are they affected?